 If sunsets are you thing, but you prefer some proximity to other people, the aptly named Sunset Bungalows at M'Pai Bei village are just the ticket.
 Services are limited at the beautifully built bungalows, but the fishing village is a two-minute walk for breakfast or beers, and sandy Long Beach is a seven-minute wander away.
-On the way, the popular M'Pay Bay Bungalows give a taste of village life with basic budget huts and friendly staff.
-Like the beach but want to put some distance between you and the early morning cockerels?
-Koh Rong Samloem Villas have just opened up halfway down Long Beach, with a focus on diving and relaxation.
+If you’re looking for something cheaper, then head to Dragonfly Guesthouse, which is up along the same cliffset, though accessed from the road that runs out of the village from the pier.

 Wherever you decide to stay, we recommend booking in advance, especially around Cambodia's public holidays or in the high season.
 Nobody wants to be obliged to make an undignified scramble to get off the boat first and run down the beach looking for a bed.
 Koh Rong Samloem is for relaxing, smiling and saying "Ahhhhhhhh!" a lot.

 By Nicky Sullivan

 Last updated on 24th June, 2016.